jupytercon/jupytercon2025-developingextensions/01-prerequisites.md

 **And know how to use it!**

-[VSCode](https://code.visualstudio.com/) is a safe choice, but feel free to use your favorite.
+Feel free to use your favorite.
+Any command-line or graphical editor is fine!

+[VSCode](https://code.visualstudio.com/) is a safe choice.
+For the AI-enabled development portion, [Cursor](https://cursor.com/) is another good choice!

 ## Something to manage Python dependencies